Bachelor of Arts in Psychology

 Is Educational Planning required as part of the B.A. in psychology program?

-Yes, as per college policy, at least four credits of Educational Planning are required.
+Yes, as per university policy, at least four credits of Educational Planning are required.

 Do I still need to write a rationale essay for the B.A. in psychology program?

-Yes, you are expected to write a rationale essay that follows the current college policy.
+Yes, you are expected to write a rationale essay that follows the current policy.

 Are there general education requirements for the B.A. in psychology program?